brent-hartwig/rsuite-message-props-lib/README.md

 Draft usage pattern:

 1. Consumers of this library are to extend LibraryMessageProperties.
-Example:

-'
+An example is below.
+2. Consumers are also to include a Java message properties file in the same JAR as their LibraryMessageProperties extension.
+The file name should match the Java class extension name + ".properties".
+Continuing the previous example, the filename should be 'ContainerWizardMessageProperties.properties'.

+Example extension of LibraryMessageProperties:

+'''
 package com.rsicms.rsuite.containerWizard;

 import java.io.IOException;